 Field demonstrations of chainsaw operation and cutting procedures by qualified instructors.

 Hands on instruction for volunteers in chainsaw operation and cutting procedures.

 Operators must use all personal protective equipment including helmet, ear protection, eye protection, steel toed shoes, protective chaps, and approved gloves when operating a chain saw.

 Only Conference owned or approved chain saws may be used.

 A Permission to Enter Property and Liability Waiver must be signed by the property owner before a chain saw crew can work on a site.

 Each chain saw operator must sign a Liability Waiver before deploying on a chain saw team.

 Each chain saw crew must have a designated safety officer who will monitor safety procedures on the work site.

 Chain saw crews must abide by all ERT protocols adopted by the Conference Disaster Response Committee.

-CHAINSAW TRAINING IS CURRENTLY NOT SCHEDULED.
-WHEN IT IS PLEASE USE THE FORM BELOW TO REGISTER.
+CHAINSAW TRAINING IS SCHEDULED FOR MAY 11, 2019 AT FUMC KERRVILLE.
+PLEASE USE THE FORM BELOW TO REGISTER.